Combining the world creative arts with filmmaking

-You will be taught through a combination of lectures, seminars, workshops and technical instruction sessions.
+You will be taught through a combination of lectures, seminars, workshops.
+Seminars enable you to discuss and develop your understanding of topics covered in lectures in smaller groups of around 16-18 students.
 In addition, you will have timetabled meetings with your personal tutor at least twice a year.
-You will be taught in first-class learning spaces throughout your course, and a variety of studio and production facilities.
-Our course is accredited by Creative Skillset and the British Kinematograph Sound and Television Society (BKSTS).
+You will be taught in first-class learning spaces throughout your course.

 In addition to the excellent support you will receive from your course teaching team, our central Academic Skills team provides group and one-to-one help to support your learning in a number of areas.
 These include study skills (including reading, note-taking and presentation skills); written English (including punctuation and grammatical accuracy); academic writing (including how to reference); research skills; critical thinking and understanding arguments; and revision, assessment and examination skills (including time management).

 Our Student Enabling Centre supports students with additional needs such as sensory impairment, or learning difficulties such as dyslexia.